leouofa/evox/README.md

 # EvoX

 EvoX is a songbook generator for the masses.
 Making it easy for anyone to create and maintain their very own songbook.

 ## Installation

-Install it yourself with:
+Install evox with:

     $ gem install evox